Convex polygons in geometric triangulations: Convex polygons in a triangulation

-We briefly review the lower bound construction of van Kreveld, L\"offler and Pach~\cite[Sec.~3.1]{KLP12}.
-For a fixed $k\in \NN$, let $T_k$ be the triangulation on $n=2^k+1$ points, say, on a circular arc, such that the dual graph $T_k^*$ is a balanced binary tree; see Fig.~\ref{fig:intro}~(right).
 The authors constructed a triangulation of $n=m2^k+1$ points, for $m\in \NN$, by concatenating $m$ copies of $T_k$ along a common circular arc, where consecutive copies share a vertex, and by triangulating the convex hull of the $m$ chords arbitrarily to obtain a triangulation of the $n$ points.
-They settled on $k=4$.

-Denote by $\lambda_k$ the number of convex paths between the diametrical pair of vertices in $T_k$.
-As noted in~\cite{KLP12}, $\lambda_k$ satisfies the following recurrence:
+The lower bound $\Omega(1.5028^n)$ in~\cite[Sec.~3.1]{KLP12} is obtained by setting $k=4$.
+This construction yields